JanHerca/urantiapedia/output/wikijs/article/David_Kantor/Spiritual_Faith_Incertainty_and_Cosmic_Citizenship.md

 Faith as a function of our growing relationship with the Supreme reaches out into the world as unifying action.

 > With God the Father, sonship is the great relationship.
-With God the Supreme, achievement is the prerequisite to status—one must do something as well as be something._ [UB 115:0.2](/en/The_Urantia_Book/115#p0_2)
+With God the Supreme, achievement is the prerequisite to status—one must do something as well as be something.
+[UB 115:0.1](/en/The_Urantia_Book/115#p0_1)

 > If you love me, Peter, feed my lambs.
 Do not neglect to minister to the weak, the poor, and the young.
 Preach the gospel without fear or favor; remember always that God is no respecter of persons.
 Serve your fellow men even as I have served you; forgive your fellow mortals even as I have forgiven you.
 Let experience teach you the value of meditation and the power of intelligent reflection.
 [UB 192:2.2](/en/The_Urantia_Book/192#p2_2)